hemihydrate/blog/01-process.md

 ## Waiting

 I thought it's not a big deal.
-There are always things to take care about while waiting.
+There are always things to take care of while waiting.
 There are hobbies to do.
 Friends to hang out with.
 Stuff to read.

-Dropped around 7kg in three months by not eating well enough and running once in per two days.
+Dropped around 7kg in three months by not eating well enough and running once per two days.
 Developed a skin-care routine.
 Tried to fix my sleeping routine, but it's still far from perfect.

 Installed a voice-training app on my phone, designed specifically for